 week Basic and support material to be covered Note

 (1) Introduction to traffic engineering

 (2) Fundamental parameters of traffic

 (3) Fundamental parameters of traffic

-(4) Highway Capacity & level of service
+(4) Review of driver-vehicle- roadway characteristics

 (5) Highway Capacity & level of service First Examination

-(6) - Two lane highway (29/3-6/4)
+(6) - Two lane highway (16/11-24/11)

 (7) -Multilane highways

 (8) -Freeway

 (9) Unsignalized intersections

 (10) Signalized intersections Second Examination

-(11) Signalized intersections (3/5-11/5)
+(11) Signalized intersections (21/12-2/1)

 (12) Roundabouts

 (13) Traffic Studies

 (14) Traffic Studies

 (15) Project Presentation

-(16) Final Exam (10/6-18/6)
+(16) Final Exam (28/1- 5/2)

-On average students need to spend 2 to 3 hours of study and preparation for each 50-minute lecture/tutorial.
+On average students need to spend 2 to 3 hours of study and preparation for each 50minute lecture/tutorial.

 Absence from lectures and/or tutorials shall not exceed 15%.
 Students who exceed the 15% limit without a medical or emergency excuse acceptable to and approved by the Dean of the relevant college/faculty shall not be allowed to take the final examination and shall receive a mark of zero for the course.
 If the excuse is approved by the Dean, the student shall be considered to have withdrawn from the course.
-The student is responsible for all assignments on a weekly basis.